Since the invention of money, financial advisors have published books that teach you “how to become a millionaire.”

 When you have achieved your dream someday,

-You’ll look back at these millionaire success habits and common character traits and see precisely how they worked for you join the millionaire club.
+You’ll look back at these millionaire success habits and common character traits and see precisely how they worked for you to join the millionaire club.